 Community gardens are a popular way to educate the public about the horticulture and the importance of healthy soils, pollinators, composting, and connection to food systems.
-Simsbury enjoys many small parcels of open spaces adjacent to subdivisions and other residential areas.
-Where the construction of such facilities would not damage existing habitat, the establishment of community gardens would be a great way to build private/public partnerships and foster learning.
+Simsbury does have a large plot of Community Gardens on Sand Hill Road (typically at full capacity each year), and enjoys many small parcels of open spaces adjacent to subdivisions and other residential areas.
+It could be feasible for the Town to construct additional Community Gardens at the smaller open space parcels where construction of such facilities would not damage existing habitat.
+The establishment of community gardens would be a great way to build private/public partnerships and foster learning.
 Due to the extensive labor involved in maintaining these gardens, it is critical that these tasks are adopted by those utilizing these spaces.